saurabh2mishra/airflow-notes/README.md

 - `S3KeySensor` S3 Key sensors are used to wait for a specific file or directory to be available on an S3 bucket.

-## What if something which I'm interested is not present in any of the module?
+## *What if something which I'm interested is not present in any of the module?*

-If something is not there, then you can write your own custom opertor, sensor, executor, hook or anything which you want.
+You didn't found right operator, executors, sensors or hooks?
+No worries, you can write your own custom stuffs.
-Airflow provides Base classes which anyone can inherit to write their own custom stuff. e.g. If I want to write a cutom operator, sensor, hook then this could be the template.
+Airflow provides Base classes which we can inherit to write our own custom classes.

 ```python